 Mirror a port

-To perform a Wireshark capture of the VoIP packet flow, the computer running the Wireshark program must be able to see all information going to and from the Biamp VoIP device.
+To perform a Wireshark capture of the VoIP packet flow the computer running the Wireshark program must be able to see all information going to and from the Biamp VoIP device.
 One way to do this is by configuring a mirrored port on a network switch, which essentially tells the switch to copy all of the traffic going to/from the VoIP device and send it to the PC.
-There are three different methods that can be used to mirror the VoIP network communications:
+There are three different methods used to mirror the VoIP network communications: